Fillahmg/POTATOMOD/index.md

-## Welcome to GitHub Pages
+## Welcome to POTATOMOD Pages

-You can use the [editor on GitHub](https://github.com/Fillahmg/POTATOMOD/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+POTATOMOD is a mod ,made for lzw and FILLAHMG.
+Use minecraft1.12.2
+Forge2768
+mcreator

-### Markdown
+### 介绍

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for